For public-facing professionals

 When removal isn't possible

-Factual news coverage, historical interviews, and accurate commentary sometimes can't be removed.
-In those cases, search suppression is the path: accurate, current content under your name that outranks the damaging results on the queries bookers, clients, and counterparts actually run.
+Factual news coverage, historical interviews, and accurate Wikipedia or IMDB entries sometimes can't be removed.
+In those cases, search suppression is the path: a current, accurate footprint under your name that outranks the older results on the branded queries journalists, bookers, and audiences actually run.

 Popular questions